-In this chapter we describe how to write methods for Web applications - receiving input from the browser and writing out to it.
+This chapter contains the description how to write methods for Web applications - receiving input from the browser and writing out to it.
 Moreover the authorization mechanism is discussed and some utilities for building HTML components are presented.

 @enterprise is a Web-based system with an integrated Web-server.
 The interface between the Web server and the rest of the system is a set of servlets.